AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/create-a-group.md

    >[!NOTE]
    >
-   >* If the original group has subgroups, the subgroups are added to the new group, and their names are, by default, "The original subgroup name (Copy)".
+   >* If the original group has subgroups, the subgroups are added to the new group, and their names are, by default, "The original subgroup name (Copy)."
    >* You can eliminate any user or subgroup from the original group by clicking the X to the right of the user's or subgroup's name.

 1. Click **Create Group**.